Any topological recursion on a rational spectral curve is KP integrable: Global KP symmetries

 \begin{proof}[Proof of Theorem~\ref{thm:Delta-omega}] First, assume that $z^+$ and $z^-$ are chosen in a neighborhood of some point $o\in\Sigma$ regular for all differentials $\omega^{(g)}_n$.
 Let us choose an arbitrary local coordinate~$z$ at this point and identify a point in a neighborhood of~$o$ with the value of the coordinate~$z$ at this point.
 A choice of a point~$o$ and a coordinate~$z$ determines the corresponding potential~$F_{o,z}=F_{o,z}(p_1,p_2,\dots)$ defined by \eqref{eq:omega-expansion} and \eqref{eq:F-expansion}.

-Now we are going to apply the logic that has earlier appeared in~\cite{ABDKS1,ABDKS3}, namely, we perform local computation for the formal expansions using the Fock space semi-infinite wedge formalism (we refer the reader to the \emph{op. cit.} for the notation that we use here, see, e.g.,~\cite[Section 2.2]{ABDKS3}), but the formulas that we obtain have the global meaning on the spectral curve.
+Now we are going to apply the logic that has earlier appeared in~\cite{ABDKS1,ABDKS3}, namely, we perform local computation for the formal expansions using the Fock space semi-infinite wedge formalism (we refer the reader to the \emph{op. cit.} for the notation that we use here, see, e.g.,~\cite[Section 2.2]{ABDKS3}), but the formulas that we obtain have the global meaning on the spectral curve. {Qua notation, we identify the Fock space with $\C[[p_1,p_2,\dots]]$, the operators $J_k$ are the multiplication by $p_{-k}$ for $k<0$ and derivatives $k\partial_{p_{k}}$ for $k>0$, and $\vac = 1$ and $\covac$ extracts the constant term.}

 The potential $F_{o,z}$ defines, in turn, the corresponding vector $\hat Z_{o,z}\vac$ in the Fock space where $\hat Z_{o,z}=e^{F_{o,z}(J_{-1},J_{-2},\dots)}$.
 With this notation, the correspondence between the potential and $n$-differentials takes the form of connected vacuum expectation values